eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.6.3.10 Relying Party Instance verifies combined presentation of attributes

 According to the Regulation, a combined presentation of attributes is a request for attributes from two or more attestations in the same action.
 In this case, the Relying Party will verify that these attestations belong to the same User, to prevent a hacked or fraudulent Wallet Unit from presenting attributes from different Users.

+A Relying Party can verify this by comparing attributes from the different attestations.
+For example, the Relying Party may request the first and last name of the User in all of the attestations, and compare the names.
+If they match, the Relying Party concludes that the attestations belong to the same User.
+However, this method implies that the Relying Party must request identifying information from the User.
+In some use cases, requiring that information may not be strictly necessary, and so this method may be seen as a threat to User privacy.
+Moreover, this method may not be conclusive, for instance if multiple people share the same name.

-[Topic 18] describes how the Relying Party Instance can verify this by checking that the public keys in the attestations are associated.
+To solve these drawbacks, [Topic 18] describes how the Relying Party Instance can verify this cryptographically by checking that the public keys in the attestations are associated.
 Key association is described in [Topic 9].

 ##### 6.6.3.11 Relying Party Instance authenticates the Wallet Unit and the Wallet Provider